+dining room and use it.

 HPG

 Support person present: No

-My name is HPG to though most people call me HPG M. My date of birth is 1975.
+My name is HPG though most people call me HPG.
+My date of birth is 1975.
 My contact details are known to the Inquiry.

 Life before going into care

+I was born in The Southern General Hospital in Glasgow and grew up in Govan in Glasgow.
+My parents were and and and I had four sisters and a brother.
+Starting with the eldest these were and and I was the youngest.
+And and and a have since died as has who was three years older than me and a year older than me.

-- My dad was the gas lighter for the tenements as well as the watchman for the local community centre.
+My dad was the gas lighter for the tenements as well as the watchman for the local community centre.
 I would describe both my parents as alcoholics.
-I thought life was easy and good as a child and I never went without food. - 4.
+I thought life was easy and good as a child and I never went without food.

 However, I refused to go to the local school, St Anthony's.
 I did go in one day in primary one but I got kicked out and never went back.
-I never did go to secondary school other than when I would get hold of somebody's dinner ticket and I would sneak into the dining room and use it.
+I never did go to secondary school other than when I would get hold of somebody's dinner ticket and I would sneak into the